jan-cieslik/cancer_informatics/docs/learning_R/survival_analysis.md

 ## The Cox Model

 The Cox model allows the analysis of the influence of variables on the time-to-event outcome.
-In contrary to the *Weibull model*, it is a semi-parametric model.
+In contrast to the *Weibull model*, it is a semi-parametric model.
 This indicates that we are less strict about the time-to-event distribution.

 The Cox model is also known as the *proportional hazards model* since, like the *Weibull model*, it assumes proportional hazards.
 That is why survival curves cannot cross.

-In the following example, we will again use our data set `aml`.
+In the following example, we will again use our dataset `aml`.
 We want to know if the maintenance chemotherapy is associated with the patients' survival time.
-Make sure you have loaded the `survival` and `survminer` packages as well as our data set.
+Make sure you have loaded the `survival` and `survminer` packages as well as our dataset.

 ### Computing a Cox Model